code4it-dev/c4it-hugo/content/article/2021/064-auto-creating-fields-vs/index.md

 ---
 title: How to customize fields generation in Visual Studio 2019
 date: 2021-09-14
+url: /blog/auto-creating-fields-vs
+draft: false
+categories:
+  - Blog
 tags:
   - Visual Studio
   - dotnet
 toc: true
-url: /blog/auto-creating-fields-vs
-categories:
-  - Blog
 summary: Every time you ask Visual Studio to generate properties for you, it creates them with a simple,default format.
 But we can customize them by updating some options on our IDE.
 Let's learn how!
+images:
+  - /blog/auto-creating-fields-vs/featuredImage.png
 ---

 We, as developers, **hate** repetitive tasks, isn't it?
 In fact, we often auto-generate code by using our IDE's capabilities.
 Yet, sometimes the auto-generated code does not follow our team rules or our personal taste, so we have to rename stuff every single time.